C21474374/OOP-Assignment2024/README.md

 - Score system

 # What would I add?
-If I had more time I would add castling, checking and checkmate, a timer and ai opponent
+If I had more time I would add castling,saving game, checking and checkmate, a timer and ai opponent